kaazing/gateway/doc/management/p_monitor_cc.md

     -   License
 -   Cluster Member Monitoring

-    Gathers data from each cluster member that has a direct connection and displays the data in a single instance of ${console.name}.
+    Gathers data from each cluster member that has a direct connection and displays the data in a single instance of Command Center.
 See the [Notes](#notes) for more information about configuring cluster member connections.

 Next Step
 ---------

-You are done getting started with ${console.name} monitoring.
-For more information about ${gateway.cap} administration, see the [documentation](../index.md).
+You are done getting started with Command Center monitoring.
+For more information about Gateway administration, see the [documentation](../index.md).

 <span id="notes"></span></a>Notes
 ---------------------------------

--   ${console.name} connects to each cluster member using that ${gateway.cap}'s `management.snmp` service.
-If that service is not defined in ${the.gateway}'s configuration file (such as `gateway-config.xml`), then ${console.name} cannot connect to the cluster member.
-See the [Service Reference](../admin-reference/r_conf_service.md#service) documentation for help configuring the `management.snmp` service for ${console.name}.
+-   Command Center connects to each cluster member using that Gateway's `management.snmp` service.
+If that service is not defined in the Gateway's configuration file (such as `gateway-config.xml`), then Command Center cannot connect to the cluster member.
+See the [Service Reference](../admin-reference/r_conf_service.md#service) documentation for help configuring the `management.snmp` service for Command Center.
--   In a ${gateway.cap} cluster, if a cluster member’s configuration is different than the other members of the cluster, the dissimilar member is quarantined.
-Thus, a cluster member with no management section in ${the.gateway}'s configuration (such as `gateway-config.xml` file) will be quarantined.
-But because the member has no management section, ${console.name} cannot interact with that member.
-To troubleshoot common problems with startup, security, clusters, and clients, see [Troubleshoot ${the.gateway}](../troubleshooting/o_ts.md).
+-   In a Gateway cluster, if a cluster member’s configuration is different than the other members of the cluster, the dissimilar member is quarantined.
+Thus, a cluster member with no management section in the Gateway's configuration (such as `gateway-config.xml` file) will be quarantined.
+But because the member has no management section, Command Center cannot interact with that member.
+To troubleshoot common problems with startup, security, clusters, and clients, see [Troubleshoot the Gateway](../troubleshooting/o_ts.md).